jjmartinez21/jjmartinez22github.io/README.md

 # jjmartinez22github.io
-favorite desinations of the map
+favorite destinations on a map